 Sometimes we need a person who will listen to us, who understands us, who accepts us, who asks us about some really important questions.

 I graduated as a psychologist with specialization in clinical and health psychology (MA).
 I will be shortly finishing my PhD studies.
-My research interest includes emotion regulation, psychological flexibility, experiential avoidance and their relation to anxiety.
-My research topic is closely connected to the Acceptance and Commitment Therapy (ACT) and mindfulness.
-Currently, I am studying the methods of integrative hypnotherapy (including NLP, ego-state, KIP).
+My research interest includes emotion regulation, psychological flexibility, experiential avoidance.
 I find it very important to pay attention to my personal development, in order to be there with my whole being to support others.

 I have worked for almost a decade in a multinational corporate environment.
 Therefore, I have experience the difficulties of creating and maintaining the life-work balance.
 In my opinion everyone deserves a place where she/he can grow personally and contribute to the bigger, but we also have to take steps and make decisions to arrive to that place.

 I believe in the complex connection of mind, body and soul, that we all are here to create something only we can do.
 I am convinced that our emotions are like compasses in our lives, by exploring and accepting their message we can get along and find a better way.
-Sometimes, not facing them for a long time, our body can start to speak instead of them.
 I am here to listen to you, to explore your opportunities towards a better future, a new way to go.
 I truly believe everyone is capable of changing his/her life for the better.